pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 This process consists of three steps described below under **"Option 1: Install from Sources"**.

-If your operating system is Windows XP SP2 or higher (x86 or x64), you can perform a binary setup, detailed out under **"Option 2: Install from Binaries"**.
-This process is **much faster** and requires no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.
-You only need to download the correct ZIP file or wheel file for your Python version.
+**However**, if your operating system is Windows, you can perform a binary setup, detailed out under **"Option 2: Install from Binaries"**.
+This process is **much faster** and requires the download of one 3 MB ZIP or WHL file only - no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.

 Option 1: Install from Sources
 -------------------------------